intuiface/intuiface-cdk/docs/core/README.md

 **`Example`**

-If your trigger has parameter(s), you can specify them with `@Parameter` decorator, the same way you declare paramters for actions.
+If your trigger has parameter(s), you can specify them with `@Parameter` decorator, the same way you declare parameters for actions.
 ```ts
 /**
  * Count changes event